Running Shoes for Underpronation

 Seattle based Brooks is a leading running shoe manufacturer much loved by road runners the world over.
 Brooks® DNA technology provides custom cushioning and is one of the best cushioning technologies from any running shoe manufacturer.
 Omega Flex grooves in the forefoot are a common feature in Brooks shoes, and these maximize flexibility.
 In the lightweight cushioning category there are two excellent models to choose for the neutral runner or underpronator which are detailed below, also take a look at the Brooks Burn; this gets mostly good reviews from supinators.

-The Brooks Ghost 4 was voted Editor’s Choice in the Runner’s World’s Fall 2011 Shoe Guide, and boasts a highly springy midsole, and is a very well balanced running shoe.
-The Brooks Ghost 4 is a relatively new Brooks model, but it is certainly winning support fast.
-It boasts Brooks® DNA technology for custom cushioning, Omega flex grooves in the forefoot for maximum flexibility, and for all weather running there is a GTX Gore-Tex version.
+The Brooks Ghost series was voted Editor’s Choice in the Runner’s World’s Fall 2011 Shoe Guide and the same award in 2013 for version 6.
+Now the 7th generation has been released it would be no surprise if Brooks added to its tally of awards.
+This latest model boasts a very springy midsole and is an exceptionally well balanced running shoe.
+It includes Brooks® BioMoGo DNA technology providing custom cushioning; Omega Flex Grooves in the forefoot for improved flexibility, and for all weather running there is a GTX Gore-Tex version.

 Asics Running Shoes for Underpronators

-It’s hard to fault the Japanese manufacturer when it comes to running shoes.
+It’s hard to fault the Japanese sneaker manufacturer when it comes to running shoes.
 Asics are certainly up there with the best and with good reason.
-Extensive research and development goes into each and every model and they are highly comfortable shoes for all runners.
-Asics running shoes for underpronators are numerous but the best two appear to be the Cumulus and the Nimbus, although careful with the Nimbus as the 12’s are a little heavy – the 13’s are far lighter.
+Extensive research and development goes into each and every model and they produce some of the most comfortable and technologically advanced footwear for serious runners.
+Asics running shoes for underpronators are numerous, but the best two models in our opinion are the Cumulus and Nimbus range.

-The Asics Gel Cumulus 13 is named after those large fluffy white clouds, and it is a fitting name for such a highly cushioned running shoe.
-The shoes are soft underfoot, well balanced and highly comfortable for the neutral and high arched runner, and are ideal underpronation shoes.
+The Asics Gel Cumulus 16 is named after those large fluffy white clouds, and it is a fitting name for such highly cushioned running shoes.
+They are incredibly soft underfoot thanks to the FluidRide midsole and if that wasn’t enough; there are superbly springy gel cushions in the forefoot and heel for added shock absorption.
+Overall they are very well balanced and highly comfortable for the neutral and high arched runner, and ideal underpronation shoes even for the heavy footed.
+Even better, they will fit your foot as well as a sock does thanks to independently moving lace eyelets.
+They really do give a highly personalized and comfortable fit.

 Nike Running Shoes for Underpronators

-The biggest sneaker manufacturer and the most popular brand across the board when it comes to trainers, although hardened runners may prefer one of the more specialist running shoe brands.
-The latest Nike Free Run +2’s are certainly winning many fans, but may not so good for heavy runners; neither severe underpronators.
-They are maybe a little unorthodox choice and will not be for everyone, so the best all round Nike running shoes for underpronators are the Nike Zoom Vomero models.
+Nike is the biggest sneaker manufacturer and the most popular brand across the board if you take all of its sneaker models into account, although hardened runners may prefer one of the more specialist running shoe brands.
+The latest Nike Free Run’s are certainly winning many fans, but may not so good for heavy footed runners; and even less so for severe underpronators.
+They are maybe a little unorthodox choice and will not be to everyone’s taste, so our pick for the best all round Nike running shoes for underpronators are still the Nike Zoom Vomero’s.

 New Balance Running Shoes for Underpronators

-New Balance running shoes have a good many staunch fans, and brand loyalty is strong with NB.
-New Balance running shoes certainly win top marks for comfort, and plenty of tech goes into each shoe.
-The New Balance R&D is top notch and the fit is universally praised.
-For the underpronator I have picked out one of the latest models, which seems to be one of the best running shoes for underpronators released by the brand to date.
+New Balance running shoes have many staunch fans who are unwilling to even consider a change of manufacturer; brand loyalty is a strong point with NB and if you like their shoes, why consider anything else?
+New Balance running shoes certainly win top marks for comfort, and plenty of tech goes into each shoe with the brand heavy on research and development with the technology universally praised.
+For the underpronator we have picked out one of the stalwarts, which have now got even better with the release of the v4 range.
+These have to be the best running shoes for underpronators released by the company to date.